Learning electromagnetic fields based on finite element basis functions: Methodology

 Training is physics-informed by incorporating the underlying parametric magnetostatic problem into the loss function.
 Specifically, the loss measures the semi-norm-based relative error of the magnetic field $\mathbf{B}$

-where $\bar{\mathbf{u}}$ are the IGA coefficients of the training sample projected onto the POD basis and $\tilde{\mathbf{u}}$ are the network's prediction.
-Although this approximates the true error in the IGA space, it greatly reduces computational cost.
-Training is terminated once the loss function values fall below some tolerance or after a certain number of epochs.
-Regularization and normalization of the input and output data are applied to prevent overfitting and ensure stable training.

-After training, the accuracy of the surrogate is assessed on independent testing and validation datasets by computing the error in the full IGA space, using the dedicated stiffness matrix for each parametric realization.
+where $\bar{\mathbf{u}}$ are the IGA coefficients of the training sample projected onto the POD basis, $\bar{\mathbf{K}}$ is again the fixed weighting matrix and $\tilde{\mathbf{u}}$ are the network's prediction.
+Although this approximates the true error in the IGA space, it significantly reduces computational cost and remains accurate, provided the POD space is sufficiently rich and the stiffness matrix varies moderately across the parameter space. \rwiii{Training is terminated once the loss function values fall below some tolerance}.
+Regularization and normalization of the data are applied to prevent overfitting and ensure stable training.
+After training, the accuracy of the surrogate is assessed on a testing dataset by computing the error in the full IGA space, using the dedicated stiffness matrix for each parametric realization.